-A Zika guide to sex and baby-making
+New CDC guidance on Zika and sex

 Story highlights

-(CNN)You've doused yourself with repellent, donned long sleeves and pants, and done your best to swat any flying invaders.
-But if you live in or travel to a spot with active Zika transmission, how do you know for sure that you've not gotten the virus?
+Zika is just starting to spread throughout Southeast Asia, and is spreading through local transmission in at least 60 countries and territories around the world, including the Miami-Dade area of Florida.

+The best advice to protect yourself and your sexual partner--don't travel to those areas.
+But if you both live there or must travel for work, protection from mosquito bites is a must.

-You probably wouldn't feel the bite of the Aedes aegypti mosquito that gives you Zika; that pesky creature is so small, her nip is almost painless.
+Unfortunately, if your protection fails, you'll probably never feel the bite that could give you Zika.
+That's because the female mosquito that transmits Zika, the aedes aegypti, is so small her nip is almost painless.

-Since only one out of every five infected people has symptoms, you can't be sure that you -- or your sexual partner -- didn't catch it.
+And because only one out of every five infected people has symptoms, that means you can't be absolutely sure that you -- or your sexual partner -- didn't get the virus.
 Which means you can't be 100% sure that you won't get the virus from sex.
-After all, the Centers for Disease Control just announced the first known case of a man who gave the virus to his female partner when he didn't even know that he had it.

-"I think this case is very important," said Dr. John Brooks, a medical epidemiologist with the Centers for Disease Control, "because it reminds us that even though it might be less common than transmission from a person with active signs of Zika, it can still occur."

 Pregnant women and their partners